-Stock futures trade cautiously as OPEC deal comes together
+Stock futures trade lower as OPEC deal comes together

 Investors eye the start of earnings season